-Whether doing an open twist (turned away from the marichyasana leg) or bending forwards, you can press your shoulders back and work on straightening your arms one arm at a time.
+Whether doing an open twist (turned away from the marichyasana leg) or bending forwards, you can move your shoulders back relative to your ribcage and work on straightening your arms one arm at a time.

 Note, that you can do a non-binding marichyasana yoga pose by using your arms to support your ribcage and then bend your elbows to sink your ribcage.